How to Invest in Stocks — The Basics

 What Kind of Investor Will Use Stocks in Their Portfolio?

-In a recent study done on types of investors, 43 percent of Millenials identify themselves as conservative investors, whereas 27 percent of Gen-Xers and 31 percent of Boomers do.
+In a recent article published by Forbes, 43 percent of Millenials identify themselves as conservative investors, whereas 27 percent of Gen-Xers and 31 percent of Boomers do.
 Also, 43 percent of Millenials said they would never be comfortable investing in the stock market.
 It seems that Millenials are more likely than any other generation to be "risk-adverse" and keep 52 percent of their savings in cash.
 So, the older the investor, the more likely that person is to invest in stocks.

 Terms to Be Familiar With Before You Start Investing in Stocks

 Before you jump into the world of stock buying and selling, you need to become familiar with some commonly used terminology.

 NYSE, SEC, NASDAQ — These are stock exchanges and act as a clearinghouse of sorts for buying and selling stocks.
 Each exchange buys and sells certain stocks and each one plays a major role in our global economy.